Dynamic XPath in Selenium WebDriver

 By.xpath("//*[@class='inputtext' and @name='email']")

-4) Start-with function – This function finds the web elements whose value changes dynamically.
-In the expression, we will use that value of web element which doesn’t change.
-Let’s see a small example to use start-with() function.
+This function finds the web elements whose value changes dynamically.
+In the expression, we will use that value of the web element which doesn’t change.
+Let’s see a small example of using the start-with() function.

 Syntax